-The two Puerto Rico based artists Jennifer Allora and Guillermo Calzadilla, have been working together to make captivating artworks.
-Allora and Calzadilla are known for their interactive artworks in public, often addressing social and political issues, as well as engaging questions of history, geopolitics, and culture.
+The two Puerto Rico-based artists Jennifer Allora and Guillermo Calzadilla have worked together to make captivating artworks.
+Allora and Calzadilla are known for their interactive art pieces in public, often addressing social and political issues and engaging questions of history, geopolitics, and culture.

 Collaborating since 1995, most of their artworks combine video, performances, sound art and elements of sculpture.
 Their work became known to a broader audience thanks to their participation in the 54th Venice Biennale in 2011, representing the US.

 One of their recent works is Chalk.
 Upon entering the art space, giant chalk pieces are waiting for visitors, welcoming them to an engaging and shambolic art experience.

 The human-sized chalk sticks are put into a gigantic chalkboard spanning the walls and the floor of art spaces.
 The duo allowed for spontaneous mark-making.
 All chalk pieces are 162.5 cm (64′)’ long and 54 kg (120 pounds) in weight.
 The walls are treated with special chalk-friendly paint, and hence you shouldn’t be worried about allergies and such.
 Don’t expect a chalkboard to scratch your nails on.

 Chalk is not a completed project.
 It has been presented in many cities globally, including Zapopan in Peru, Boston in Paris, Sydney in Mexico and New York.
 This ongoing project was also installed in the central government square in Lima, Peru, to stand as a part of the 2002 Biennial Iberoamericana.
 With each iteration, the character of the work shifts in response to the locals, social, and political factors.
 This way, Chalk creates a social portrait of the current city.

 Video: Jennifer Allora and Guillermo Calzadilla’s Chalk